hvsrikanth/Leetcode/Container With Most Water/README.md

 `0 <= height[i] <= 10`<sup>`4`</sup>

 ## Solution
 Please refer to the picture in Example 1 for visual illustration of the `height` array.
-As we move the boundaries of the container on the left and right, the blue area occupied by water.
+As we move the boundaries of the container on the left and right, the blue area occupied by water changes.
 We need to find the boundaries on left and right, such that the blue area is maximized.
 We will use two pointer approach for the solution.
 * Two pointers `left` and `right`; `left` defines the left boundary and `right` defines the right boundary.
 * `height[left]` and `height[right]` point to the left and right side height of the container at `left` and `right` positions respectively.
 * Iterate over the `height` array until `left` meets `right`.